Ashley Lewis-Presser

 Contact

 Ashley Lewis Presser, EDC senior research scientist, brings over 20 years of experience leading pre-K–12 education research and evaluation studies.
-A well-known principal investigator in the early childhood and STEM education fields, her studies advance knowledge of effective strategies to close opportunity gaps for young people from marginalized communities.
+A well-known principal investigator in the early childhood and STEM education fields, her studies advance knowledge of effective strategies to improve learning for young people.
 She brings extensive expertise leading randomized controlled trials, quasi-experimental studies, design-based research, and program evaluation.

 Lewis Presser holds a PhD in Educational Psychology from the University of Minnesota.